 Image attribution: Bundesarchiv, B 145 Bild-P012534 / CC-BY-SA 3.0, CC BY-SA 3.0 DE.
 Via Wikimedia Commons

-The following photographs are from the German book Schlesiens Ostgrenze im Bild by Heinz Rogmann (Silesia’s Eastern Border in Pictures), published 1936.
+The following photographs are from the German book Schlesiens Ostgrenze im Bild by Heinz Rogmann (Silesia’s Eastern Border in Pictures), published in 1936.
 The author has annotated some of the photographs to show the German side of the border as D and the Polish side as P. The publication (in the public domain) is available at the Silesian Digital Library.

 Gallery Two of Three – Cross-border and Transit Tram journeys in Upper Silesia